Optimizing ArgoCD performance in HA configurations

 - Get the current resource state through the Kubernetes API (Live State)

-- Compare the desired state and the live state and calculate the difference
+- Compare the desired state with the live state and calculate the difference

 - Based on the diff, determine the required resource CRUD operations